-As shown below, you can change the expression assigned to a Shape Key by selecting it and adjusting its parameters (Precisely, it defines the motion of the meshes for eyes, mouth, etc).
+As shown below, you can change the expression assigned to a Shape Key by selecting it and adjusting its parameters (more specifically, it defines the motion of the meshes for eyes, mouth, etc.).

 How to Change the Pose

-You use ‘Pose Mode’ to change the pose.
+You can use ‘Pose Mode’ to change the pose.

 Select a bone and press ‘Ctrl+Tab‘.
-Then, the selection turns light blue.
+The selection turns light blue.

 Export the Model